hugowindisch/swallow/MANUAL.md

 ##How do I start?
 From the Launcher, you can create a new package, then create a new module in that package.
 Package names should start with a lowercase letter.
 Visual module names should start with an uppercase letter.

-The package you created has a package.json file.
-It is a commonJS package.
-It is located in work/packages/yourpackagename.
+The packages that you create are described by a package.json file.
+For a given package named 'yourpackagename' this file will be located in work/packages/yourpackagename.

-The module you created is a Javascript file and a CommonJS module (it can require() packages and modules, and be require()d by other packages and modules).
-It is located in work/packages/yourpackagename/lib.
+The modules that you create consist in a javascript file and a vis file located in work/packages/yourpackagename/lib.

 ##Where is the code?
 Swallowapps generates a small javascript module for each new visual element that you create.